 - NPR The unexpected side effects of chemotherapy – a fascinating radio show about what people didn’t expect from chemo.

-Gill Stannard is a naturopath and mentor with over 25 years clinical experience.
+Gill Stannard is a naturopath and mentor with more than 26 years clinical experience.
 In 2013 she was diagnosed with ovarian cancer and shared her experiences in a series of articles about life after cancer.
-She works with clients in Sydney, Melbourne and online.
-While Gill works with people of all ages and health conditions, she has a special interest in helping people recover from the chemotherapy and life after a cancer diagnosis.
+She remains cancer-free and works with clients in Sydney, Melbourne and online.
+While Gill works with people of all ages and health conditions, she has a special interest in helping people recover from the chemotherapy, life after a cancer diagnosis and menopause.